-22.1 When an overview and scrutiny committee/sub-committee can require a report a) included in the forward plan the committee/sub-committee may require the cabinet to submit a report to the council assembly within such reasonable time as the committee/sub-committee The power to require a report rests with the committee/subcommittee, but is also delegated to the proper officer, who shall require such a report on behalf of the committee/sub-committee when so requested by the chair or any five members.
+22.1 When an overview and scrutiny committee/sub-committee can require a report the committee/sub-committee may require the cabinet to submit a report to the council assembly within such reasonable time as the committee/sub-committee The power to require a report rests with the committee/subcommittee, but is also delegated to the proper officer, who shall require such a report on behalf of the committee/sub-committee when so requested by the chair or any five members.
 Alternatively the requirement may be raised by resolution passed at a meeting of the relevant overview and scrutiny committee/sub-committee.